sagemath/trac_to_gh/Issue 5888.md

 # Issue 5888: quadratic forms added a stupid/broken new function to sage for random integer.
 Remove!

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5888

 Original creator: was